What is trauma?

 Accidents or Disasters

 Now, every time you smell smoke, a smell you used to love because it signified fall, your pulse quickens.
-You’re on high alert.
+Now, you’re on high alert.
 You can feel the adrenaline surge, and it’s still coursing through your system even after you realize the smoke is coming from your new neighbors’ chimney.

 Accidents and disasters often happen when we least expect them.
 Our system responds by cranking the alertness and hypervigilance up to 11.
-I will never be caught off guard again!
+You think, I will never be caught off guard again!

 Many experience heightened alertness coupled with flashbacks or nightmares of the incident itself.
-It replays in a loop, and our poor body responds, releasing a cocktail of stress hormones each time.
+Then it replays in a loop, and our poor body responds by releasing a cocktail of stress hormones each time.

 Exposure to Violence

-Reentering the world after witnessing or experiencing something like this may feel terrifying, but it is doable.
+Reentering the world after you witness or experience something like this may feel terrifying, but it is doable.
 Your therapist can offer the tools, treatment, and other means to help you regain a sense of safety.

 Sudden Loss

 Loss, even expected loss, is traumatic.
-Sudden loss spins you on your axis.
-Your mind has a really hard time reconciling it.
-You fade into grief and lose track of yourself.
+While sudden loss spins you on your axis, your mind has a really hard time reconciling it.
+Then, you fade into grief and lose track of yourself.
 Attending to basic needs falls by the wayside.
 Your memory is crap.
 Time feels different.

-Allowing yourself to grieve is one of the most important things to do.
+Allow yourself to grieve.
+It is one of the most important things to do.
 Let yourself cry.
 Let yourself feel the pain, the love, the confusion.
 Let yourself be.

 Suppressing your feelings here can leave lasting consequences.